theodor-semerdzhiev/Confess-App/README.md

 In the client dir, run:
 $ npm start
-this will boot the dev server.
+this will boot the React dev server.
+For the backend, run node ./server in the proper dir

 For the application to work